-In all occasions identified in 12.7 & 12.8 above, the school will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers, a copy of which can be found in the School's Managing Allegations Policy https://www.oaktrust.org/page/?title=Policies&pid=19

-Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 12.8 above) in making this decision.

-In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events, which will be stored under our own secure systems and may be produced in the event of any allegation.
-However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage.

-Our lettings agreement for other users requires that the organiser will manage the suspension of adults where necessary from school premises.

-Our school staff including supply staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in Appendix 4

-Our school staff including supply staff and volunteers understand their responsibilities in raising an allegation against another staff member, following local authority and LSCPB guidance and procedures
+- 12.11 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events, which will be stored under our own secure systems and may be produced in the event of any allegation.
+However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage. - 12.12 If our school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), as with any safeguarding allegation, where this is the case, we will follow our safeguarding policies and procedures, including informing the LADO.
+Furthermore, our lettings agreement for other users requires that the organiser will manage the suspension of adults where necessary from school premises. - 12.13 Our school staff including supply staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in Appendix D. - 12.14 Our school staff including supply staff and volunteers understand their responsibilities in raising an allegation against another staff member, following local authority and LSCPB guidance and procedures.

-8.0 WHISTLEBLOWING
+11. Whistleblowing

-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

-All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer.

-All staff are aware of and understand how to use our school's whistleblowing procedures.
-(Appendix 3)

-All staff have access to the NSPCC Whistleblowing Helpline
+- 13.1 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 13.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
+If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer. - 13.3 All staff are aware of and understand how to use our school's whistleblowing procedures.
+(Appendix C) - 13.4 All staff have access to the NSPCC Whistleblowing Helpline